Let's talk upgrades

 For years, we have begged Fitbit to add onboard GPS, so we don't have to carry our phones on every run, walk, or hike to measure pace and distance.

-Sleep tracking is available on the Charge 3 and 4, but the fresher 4 has ramped up the results.
+In our Fitbit Charge 4 vs 3 showdown, both models shine in the sleep tracking department, though the fresher 4 has ramped up the results.
 The newest software update, currently available only on the Charge 4 but coming to the 3, is Fitbit's "smart wake."
 It uses machine learning to track your sleep patterns and then find the optimal time to wake you each day.
 If this is a turn-off, you can go the old school route and enable alarms instead of maintaining personal sleep schedules.

 New to the Charge 4 is the inclusion of Spotify music controls.
 You're able to control your phone's music playlist and podcast lineups from your wrist.
 With the purchase of a new Charge 4, you're treated to a free trial period of this service.
 After that, you're required to sign up for premium service to continue using Spotify.